 Last year, the High-Level Expert Group on AI presented Ethics Guidelines for Trustworthy Artificial Intelligence published a report with Ethics guidelines for trustworthy AI.
 These guidelines, were also in line with the overall digital strategy since it states that AI should be lawful, ethical and robust.
 It must have a human in the loop, be technically resilient and secure, transparent and traceable, and focus on privacy and data governess: “besides ensuring full respect for privacy and data protection, adequate data governance mechanisms must also be ensured, taking into account the quality and integrity of the data, and ensuring legitimised access to data.”

-Is data privacy what lawyers want?
+Legal tech in Europe - Is data privacy what lawyers want?

 The European third approach to digital technologies and artificial intelligence sounds like a dream to the legal industry: a regulated market with a focus on IT-security, trustworthiness and the protection of personal data is perfectly aligned with the legal professions’ risk-averse nature.
 As noted in an earlier article, lawyers tend to value cybersecurity and the privacy of their clients when they pick legal tech solutions.
 They are looking for safe bets rather than the newest, hottest and most innovative shiny thing.